 “Sarah Lawrence College's community places strong value in inclusion and diversity.
 In 250-500 words, tell us about what you value in a community and how your perspective, lived experiences, or beliefs might contribute to your College community.”

-Remember what these colleges are trying to understand: who you are and what has influenced you to become the person you are today (identity), where you come from (community), and how you might be able to add to the diversity of their campus.
-Once you really get to the core and understand the intent of these essays, you’ll absolutely be able to write in an earnest and genuine way.
-We say this frequently at Collegewise, but it’s worth repeating here, especially when it comes to essays about identity.
+Remember what these colleges are trying to understand: who you are and what has influenced you to become the person you are today (identity), where you come from (community), and how you might be able to add to the diversity of their college campus.
+Once you really get to the core and understand the intent of these types of college essays, you’ll absolutely be able to write in an earnest and genuine way.
+We say this frequently at Collegewise, but it’s worth repeating here, especially when it comes to essays about identity and diversity.
 Just be yourself.